rutgers-apl/rlibm-all/README.md

 g++ test.cpp -I<path-to-rlibm-all>/include/ <path-to-rlibm-all>/lib/float34ROMathLib.a -lm -o test
 ```

-To see a sample program that uses OurLibm, please look into the "sample" directory.
+To see a sample program that uses OurLibm, please look into the `sample` directory.
 It is a simple program that computes `e^0.005 / sinpi(0.75)`.
 The makefile shows how to link the library and the dependency.
 Currently, RLIBM-ALL uses some functions from the default math library for range reduction (i.e., to decompose a floating point value into the integral part and fractional part) so make sure to include `-lm` flag.